 - All foods and beverages served and offered before school, during the school day and the extended school day, MUST meet or exceed the USDA’s Smart Snacks in School nutrition standards.

 - All foods and beverages sold before school, during the school day and the extended school day MUST meet or exceed the USDA’s Smart Snacks in School nutrition standards.

 - Foods and beverages will not be used as a reward, or withheld as punishment for any reason, such as for performance or behavior.
 This includes, but not limited to, coupons and gift cards to restaurants or for food items.
 Teachers will be provided ideas for non-food rewards.

 School-wide and Classroom Celebrations/Parties

-The Smart Snacks in Schools nutrition standards will apply to birthday celebrations, school wide celebrations, and all other school events, with the exception of 2 school celebrations days: <Your campus can select TWO from the district’s 3 party days of Christmas, Easter, and Last day of school.
-Enter those dates here.>
+The Smart Snacks in Schools nutrition standards will apply to birthday celebrations, school wide celebrations, and all other school events, with the exception of 2 school celebrations days: December Christmas and End of School.

 - NOTE: The Smart Snacks in Schools nutrition standards does not apply to snacks or lunches brought by parents/guardians for their own children.